Spark Your Creativity And Up Your Design Game With This List Of Laser Cut Ideas

 Etsy seller OrigamiZoo has taken the inspiration from the geometric shapes of origami to create a line of playful products, such as these laser engraved birch necklaces.

-By using laser cut birch as the foundation, Etsy shop JSLaserCraft creates eye catching wedding save-the-date invitation tags and magnets that leave a lasting impression as a charming memento for guests.
+By using laser cut birch as the foundation, JSLaserCraft used to create eye catching wedding save-the-date invitation tags and magnets that leave a lasting impression as a charming memento for guests.

 An unexpected addition to any wardrobe, this laser cut birch wood necktie from Etsy seller CreativeUseofTech is an attractive accessory for today’s modern man.